benjamindkilleen/benjamindkilleen.github.io/_drafts/david-lyons.md

 ---
 layout: single
-title:  "How to Have Your Opinion, Man"
+title:  "How to Have an Opinion"
 author: "Benjamin D. Killeen"
 date: 2020-10-31
-permalink: /posts/2020/10/how-to-have-your-opinion-man
+permalink: /posts/2020/10/how-to-have-an-opinion
 tags:
   - Chicago
 ---